-In value analysis, though price to earnings (P/E) and price to sales (P/S) are most preferred by investors, the underrated price-to-book ratio (P/B ratio) is also an easy-to-use valuation tool for identifying low-priced stocks with exceptional returns.
-The ratio is used to compare a stock’s market value/price to its book value.
+Price to earnings (P/E) and price to sales (P/S) are the first ratios to hit an investor’s mind while finding undervalued stocks.
+However, price-to-book ratio (P/B ratio), though underrated, is also an easy-to-use valuation tool for identifying low-priced stocks with great returns.

 The P/B ratio is calculated as below:

-P/B ratio = market price per share/book value of equity per share
+P/B ratio = market capitalization/book value of equity

 What is Book Value?